borisdj/borisdj.github.io/_posts/2022-08-15-revolution-of-money.md

 {: #recapitulation }
 Money systems have changed through history and current one has mayor flaw, it being centralized and having too much power in single place.
 That inevitable leads to corruption which results in high inflation, so we can say it is broken.
 Reason it was tolerated is that it was the best that existed at the time.
 But with new time come new technology that enabled better systems.
 From Store of Value perspective it should have lowest possible inflation.
 In this regard Bitcoin is in simple words just better money system and overall good if we apply moral framework to it.<br>
 -- Hyperinflation and [currency collapses](https://ginifoundation.org/kb/fiat-currency-graveyard-a-history-of-monetary-folly/) are not exceptionally rare events.
 In fact, the average lifespan of a fiat currency is only about 35 years, which means these events happen much more frequently than many people realize.
 When viewed from civilization perspective we want store to last minimum our lifetime, better even longer for inheritance.
 Also almost half of societal problems arise from money, so fixing the money will fix the world (meme: ***Bitcoin Fixes this!***), in part at least.
 Remaining issue (ecology, sustainability, health care, etc.) will need their own solutions.
 Money should be a **Fiduciary** system - legally and ethically bound to act in clients/users best interest and ahead of their own, duty to preserve good faith and trust.<br>
+-- Hope that entire story have arouse your curiosity and elevate critical thinking.<br>